Assessment process overview

 Aims of the EPSRC assessment process

-EPSRC has published a set of clear principles that support its peer review processes.
-Of these two are deemed of particular importance for its assessment processes:
+UKRI has published a set of clear principles that support its peer review assessment and decision-making processes.
+Of these transparency is deemed of particular importance for its assessment processes:

-- Transparency: For the process to be transparent to all involved.
-Applicants should be aware of the assessment criteria and process that their proposal will be subject to prior to application.
+- The process will be transparent and the details of assessment made available to all involved.
+Before submission, applicants should be aware of the assessment criteria and process that their proposal will be subject to.

 The standard EPSRC process includes a postal peer review stage.
 This means sending (electronically) the proposal and associated documents including a reviewer form out to a number of people to review, make comment and score the proposal against set criteria.
 Assessment criteria may vary between schemes and are available on our website.
 Applications that have received enough support from reviewers will go forward to panel.
 Prior to the panel, usable reviewer comments (those included in the decision process) are sent to the applicant to allow them an opportunity to correct factual inaccuracies and respond to any queries raised by the reviewers.
 This stage of the process gives applicants a right to reply.
+Where the majority of reviews are unsupportive, the proposal will be 'review rejected' at the review stage and the applicant will no longer qualify for the Right to Reply.
 The reviewer forms and PI response form the basis of where the proposal will be positioned on the rank order list by a peer review panel and ultimately to whether the proposal is funded.
 Panel members are not permitted to re-review the proposals.
 This means that no additional judgements are made without the applicant being able to respond.

 It is important to stress that there is no hierarchy between reviewers and panel members, they are of equal standing within the process but carry out different roles.
 The reviewer considers the strengths and weaknesses of a specific proposal whereas the panel members gives a subjective judgement across a group of proposals.